Sujalnichat18/Front-End-Dev_sujal/calculator_bySN/README.md

-Here’s a README file for your responsive fancy calculator project:

----

 # Responsive Fancy Calculator

 A stylish and interactive calculator built with HTML, CSS, and JavaScript.
 This calculator features a modern UI with a glassmorphism effect and includes full keyboard support.